Local Media Fest

 Revenue Track: Audience First, Revenue Follows: The New Playbook for Media Sales

 The best close isn’t a great rate card.
 It’s the moment a prospect leans back and says, “I had no idea you reached that many people.”
 Local media has built something remarkable: a loyal, engaged audience that no algorithm can replicate.
 The outlets winning right now are the ones who figured out how to lead with that story and let their reach open doors that a product pitch never could.
 This panel is about what happens when you put audience first.
 Panelists will share real stories about the conversations that changed, the deals that followed, and why prospects who once overlooked local media became some of their best clients.
+Presenter: Dr. Toni Draper, chief executive officer, The AFRO, Brian Pitts, publisher, Washington Blade Moderator, Corey Elliott, executive vp, market intelligence, Borrell Associates.
 Moderator: Robert Walker-Smith, head of revenue, Knight x LMA BloomLab

 Humenik